-Think of your D-U-N-S number like a social security number for your business.
+Think of your D-U-N-S number as a social security number for your business.
 If you personally apply for credit, banks or lenders can run your social security number to get accurate details about your finances and history.

 A D-U-N-S number works the same way, although it’s not managed by the government.
-It provides lenders, customers and potential business partners with a reliable score for your company that they can then use to determine financial stability and assess risk involved with investing in or financing your business.
+It provides lenders, customers, and potential business partners with a reliable score for your company that they can then use to determine financial stability and assess the risk involved with investing in or financing your business.
 In fact, the U.S. government requires that all businesses have a D-U-N-S Number if they want to apply for federal grants or cooperatives.